Scientists decipher Marie Antoinette's redacted love notes

 “In 18th century western Europe, there’s a kind of cult of the letter as a form of writing that gives you access to a person’s character like no other,” said Deidre Lynch, a historian who studies the period’s literary culture at Harvard and was not involved in the study.

-“Like a metaphorical state of undress, they’ve let their head down and show are who they really are,” she said.
+“Like a metaphorical state of undress, they’ve let their hair down and show are who they really are,” she said.

 But savvy writers were also aware that their letters may be read by multiple audiences.
 Some correspondents in 18th century Europe famously employed secret codes and so-called “invisible ink” to hide their full meaning from certain eyes.